AlibabaCloudDocs/ess/intl.en-US/API-Reference/Scaling group/CreateScalingGroup.md

  This parameter is only valid when the network type of the scaling group is VPC.
 The specified VSwitch and the scaling group must be in the same VPC.

  VSwitches can be from multiple zones.
-VSwitches are sorted in ascending order based on the value of N. 1 indicates the highest priority.
+VSwitches are sorted in ascending order based on the value of N. Value 1 indicates the highest priority.
 When an ECS instance cannot be created in the zone where the VSwitch with the highest priority resides, the system automatically uses the VSwitch with the next highest priority to create the ECS instance.

  |